Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Below is a detailed video instruction for assembling a tricycle:

-Despite the abundance of bikes in stores and the emergence of a popular service of bike assembly to order, self-assembly is still in demand among fans.
+Despite the abundance of bicycles in stores and the emergence of a popular custom bike assembly service, self-assembly is still in demand among amateurs.
 Why is she so attractive?

-Creation of a fundamentally new exclusive bike- a creative process, which consists in the selection of spare parts and checking their compliance with the desired parameters.
-And the assembly will allow you to accurately understand all the nodes of the bike and gain good experience in technical aspects.
+Creation of a fundamentally new exclusive bicycle– a creative process that consists of selecting spare parts and checking their compliance with the desired parameters.
+And the assembly will allow you to accurately understand all the components of the bicycle and gain good experience in technical aspects.

-Assembling a bike is a delicate and painstaking task.
-The difficulty lies not only in the correct installation of all constituent elements but also in the selection of all spare parts.
+Assembling a bicycle is a delicate and painstaking task.
+The difficulty lies not only in the correct installation of all constituent elements, but also in the selection of all spare parts.

-The main requirement for them is quality, reliability and demand.
-It is unlikely that with self-assembly it will come to mind to put bad brakes or some unnecessary body kit, then it’s better to go blindfolded to the store.
-How to plan the work, what is needed for this and how, in fact, to assemble a bicycle, will be described later.
+The main requirement for them is quality, reliability and relevance.
+It’s unlikely that when assembling it yourself, it would occur to you to install bad brakes or some unnecessary body kit; then it’s better to go blindfolded to the store.
+How to plan the work, what is needed for this and how to actually assemble the bike will be discussed further.

-Drawing up requirements for the bike and a plan for its assembly
+Drawing up requirements for a bicycle and a plan for its assembly

-Before you collect the bike yourself, you will have to decide what should happen in the end.
-General bike options:
+Before assembling the bike yourself, you will have to decide what should happen in the end.
+Common bike options:

 • mountain bike;